Pre Employment Drug Testing: Everything You Need to Know

 Lastly, there is a belief that drug tests commonly result in false positives, making these tests inaccurate and not worth the effort.
 Because false positives do occur, there is a thread of truth to this myth.
 However, false positives are not as widespread as many people believe, and can easily be avoided by performing a second confirmation test.

 If you need help with pre-employment drug testing, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.